 The American Institute for Avalanche Research and Education (AIARE) is a globally recognized organization whose mission is to Save Lives through Avalanche Awareness.
 Whether you plan to be in the backcountry this winter skiing, climbing, hiking, snowshoeing, or snowmobiling, you need this knowledge to play safely in snow covered mountains.
 The AIARE 1 course is a 3 day introduction to avalanche hazard management.
 Students can expect to develop a good grounding in how to prepare for and carry out a backcountry trip, to understand basic decision making while in the field, and to learn rescue techniques required to find and dig up a buried person (if an avalanche occurs and someone in the party is caught).
 Upon finishing the course, you’ll receive a certificate of completion and be ready to move onto more advanced courses.

-The AIARE 1 course costs $385 and all avalanche equipment will be provided by SMG (however you are encouraged to bring your own).
-SMG also has shovel/beacon/probe packages for sale at a discounted price for course participants, a great opportunity to equip yourself and learn with the actual gear you will be using when you are out on your own!
-The course is best booked online on the designated 2018 dates below, but you may also book via email or phone.
+The AIARE 1 course costs $450 and avalanche safety equipment (transceiver/shovel/probe) will be provided by SMG for use during the course (however, you are encouraged to bring your own).
+The course is best booked online below, but you may also book via email or phone (if you have a group and would like to setup a custom AIARE I course, please contact us).
 You may book multiple people and pay in one order, but please complete this booking form for each person so we have full details.

 The following list has the status of courses (please contact SMG if you’d like to be put on a waiting list for a full course) and you can book your spot using the form below the list:

 - March 6-8, 2020 SPACE AVAILABLE

 - March 13-15, 2020 (Please visit the Mt Washington Backcountry Ski Festival website for details)